CNA Workers Comp Home Health Care in SW Fort Worth/Burleson, TX

 Skilled Nursing Capabilities That Go Beyond Basic Home Health

 Many home health agencies in the Burleson area offer basic personal care.
 We offer full skilled nursing capabilities: wound care, wound VAC management, IV therapy, lab draws, feeding tube management, ostomy care, and medication administration.
-For workers recovering from complex injuries, this depth of clinical service means they can stay home rather than being readmitted or transferred to a skilled nursing facility.
+For workers recovering from complex injuries, this clinical depth means they can stay home rather than being readmitted or transferred to a skilled nursing facility.
+That is better for the worker and better for the claim.

 24/7 Availability With a Live Answer

 Work injuries do not follow business hours.
 Our on-call RN is available around the clock, and calls are answered live — not by voicemail.
-If a worker develops a fever after a wound debridement at 2 a.m., our nurse can assess the situation immediately and determine whether an emergency department visit is warranted.
+If a worker develops a fever after a wound debridement at 2 a.m., our nurse can assess the situation immediately and determine whether a hospital visit is warranted.
+That kind of around-the-clock support helps workers stay home safely and avoid unnecessary emergency department visits.

 No Contracts Required

 Workers' comp cases can be unpredictable in duration.
 We do not require long-term contracts.
-Care continues as long as it is authorized and medically necessary — and stops when the worker has recovered, without penalty.
+Care continues as long as it is authorized and medically necessary — and stops when the worker has recovered, without penalty or pressure to continue unnecessarily.

 Workers' Comp Documentation Expertise